 How to make a tastier tomato

 Bite into a supermarket tomato and you'll probably notice something missing: taste.
-Now scientists think they can put the yum back into the grocery tomato.
-They plan to tinker with its genetic recipe.
+Scientists think they can put the yum back into the grocery tomato by tinkering with its genetic recipe.

-Researchers are reinstalling five long-lost genetic traits.
-These add much of the sweet-yet-acidic taste.
+Researchers are reinstalling five long-lost genetic traits that add much of the sweet-yet-acidic taste.
 Those traits had been bred out of mass-produced tomatoes for the past 50 years.
 The scientists are using mostly natural breeding methods, not genetic modification technology.

-"We know what's wrong with modern tomatoes.
-And we have a pretty good idea how to fix it," said University of Florida horticultural scientist Harry Klee.
-He is co-author of a study.
-It appeared in the journal Science.
+"We know what's wrong with modern tomatoes and we have a pretty good idea how to fix it," said University of Florida horticultural scientist Harry Klee.
+He is co-author of a study that appeared in the journal Science.

 Yield of tomatoes has tripled since 1960.
 But there's been a slow decline in taste quality as tomatoes have been bred for size and sturdiness at the expense of flavor.
 Klee said a tastier supermarket tomato could be ready within three years.